There are now 3 possible online modes for units:

 - This unit offers a close examination of Jane Austen's major novels and analyses the profound influence she has had on contemporary culture.
 We try to account for why television and cinematic adaptations, and fan-fiction reinventions and mashups of her work continue to appear at a prolific rate.
 The unit begins by situating Austen as a novelist writing in a particular historical era at the turn of the nineteenth century, with Britain rapidly emerging as one of Europe's foremost maritime and imperial powers.
 Austen was well aware that the emerging novel form was inspiring lively discussions of its moral and educative effects on a growing, substantially female readership.
 While her novels have been celebrated down the ages as archetypal romances, the unit draws on recent scholarly debates in order to understand Austen's novels as invested in contributing to social and political conversations of her era.
 Students consider the ethics of Austen's novels which can be interpreted as promoting sociable virtues and as extolling companionate marriage in a period in which sharply defined gender roles generated incomprehension and misunderstanding between the sexes.
-Throughout the unit students examine Austen's extraordinary influence on popular culture as a romantic, melancholic and ironic.
-Austen proves a continuing source of fascination for contemporary storytellers.
+Throughout the unit students examine Austen's extraordinary influence on popular culture as a romantic, melancholic and ironic author.

-- Students are able to (1) acquire an informed understanding of the cultural history of the Regency period in England and how it stimulated Austen's writing; (2) comprehend the genres and aesthetic concepts informing Austen's fiction such as Gothic, realism, sentiment and sensibility, comedy of manners, parody and burlesque, and the Bildungsroman; (3) understand Austen's innovative deployment of an array of narrative techniques; (4) be aware of the importance of informing and challenging their independent analyses and ideas with discriminating reading of the imaginative, critical and theoretical literature which the unit recommends; (5) develop a critical interpretation of Austen's textual negotiation of influential discourses and ideologies on gender, race, class, imperialism and aesthetics; (6) express original arguments, develop appropriate research methodologies, and articulate approaches and findings, coherently and logically in oral and written formats; (7) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research; and (8) apply developed skills in independent enquiry-based research, leading towards an informed understanding of, and ethical sensitivity towards, our diverse and globalised world in the context of advanced further studies and/or future career paths.
+- Students are able to (1) acquire an informed understanding of the cultural history of the Regency period in England and how it stimulated Austen's writing; (2) comprehend the genres and aesthetic concepts informing Austen's fiction such as Gothic, realism, sentiment and sensibility, comedy of manners, parody and burlesque, and the Bildungsroman; (3) understand Austen's innovative deployment of an array of narrative techniques; (4) develop a critical interpretation of Austen's textual negotiation of influential discourses and ideologies on gender, race, class, imperialism and aesthetics; and (5) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research.

 - Indicative assessments in this unit are as follows: (1) essay; (2) project; and (3) participation.
 Further information is available in the unit outline.